nf-core/test-datasets/data/genomics/homo_sapiens/README.md

 5. Change chromosome name to `chr22`
 6. Replace spaces with tabs
-7. the coordinates in `genome.gtf` where adapted to start from 1
+7. The coordinates in `genome.gtf` were adapted to start from 1

 ## Limitations